Walkthroughs / Palworld / Pal Breeding Guide and Best Combos

 Pal Breeding Guide and Best Combos

-In Palworld, breeding starts at the Breeding Farm.
-Assign one male and one female Pal, place Cake in the farm chest, and wait for an egg.
-Each egg costs one Cake.
-When the egg is ready, move it to an Egg Incubator to hatch it.
+In Palworld, breeding happens at the Breeding Farm.
+Assign one male and one female Pal, place Cake in the farm box, and wait for an egg.
+Each Cake makes one egg, and you can move that egg to an Egg Incubator to hatch it.

 Your first breeding goal does not need to be a perfect endgame Pal.
-A stable Cake setup and one or two useful targets will carry you much farther than a huge wish list.
-Early on, reliable upgrades are more useful than trying to force every famous combo at once.
+In most cases, a steady Cake setup and one or two useful breeding targets will help more than chasing a long list of rare results too early.

 Starter-Friendly Breeding Combo Priorities

-• Strong worker target: Caprity + Beakon = Anubis.
-If you can make this combo, it is one of the clearest early base upgrades because Anubis brings Lv.
+• Strong worker target: Penking + Bushi = Anubis.
+Anubis is one of the most useful early breeding targets because it brings Lv.
 4 Handiwork and Lv.
-3 Mining.
+3 Mining, which makes it excellent for crafting-heavy bases.

 Ask for help in the comments below!